TrimAgency/wordpress-starter-template/README.md

 - `docker-compose up`

 ## Webpack
-- `webpack --watch`
+- `npm start`
 - changes to typescript or javascript files compile to bundle.js and bundle-min.js
 - changes to SASS files compile to assets/css/style.css

 ## DeployIgnore
 After changing the trim-starter folder name to your project name, open `.deployignore` and change all references to folder `trim-starter` to your new folder name.

 ## 3rd party js libraries